Potherca/phpcodesniffer-composer-installer_issue-24/README.md

 > Related: https://github.com/squizlabs/PHP_CodeSniffer/issues/1436
 >

+and

+> What about if the user installs the sniff library as "global" using Composer and they already have one or more other standards installed globally ? (which they're not updating at the same time)

 ## Expected behaviour

 Given the scenario that a user has defined two sniffs as a dependency, the _expected_ behaviour would be that the installer installs _both_ sniffs.

 This should lead to the path of _both_ sniffs being present in the PHP Codesniffer configuration file at `vendor/squizlabs/php_codesniffer/CodeSniffer.conf`.

+Whether the sniffs are installed one-by-one or altogether, and whether the sniffs are installed locally or globally also should not make a difference for the end result.

+There is a slightly different scenario when a sniff is already installed _before_ the installer is installed.

+In such a case, the installer does not do anything (as the sniff is already installed and no installation is needed).

+However, when another sniff is installed, _both_ sniffs will be installed by the installer.

 ## Steps to reproduce

 1. Install the installer and two sniffs as composer dependency.
 2. Validate the CLI output of composer
 3. Validate the contents of `vendor/squizlabs/php_codesniffer/CodeSniffer.conf`
+4. Repeat test incrementally
+5. Repeat incremental test with sniff installed before installer

 ### 1. Install the installer and sniffs